ManoharManu1999/ManoharManu1999/README.md

 Hi again!
 I’m Manohar — someone who loves making work life **less overwhelming** and a *lot* more insightful with dashboards, data, and a dose of curiosity.

 Here on GitHub, you’ll find:
-- 🛠️ Projects I’ve built using real-world datasets
+- 🛠️ Practical projects using real-world datasets
 - 📊 Dashboards and analytics reports powered by Python & Power BI
 - 🔍 Explorations into trends, behaviors, and business outcomes
 - 💡 Lessons I’m learning as I grow into the data space